Pre 10: Regulation of Autonomous Weapon Systems: Navigating the Legal and Ethical Imperative

 Suggested compromises

-A two-tier approach: prohibit weapons systems where human control is impossible, and regulate systems where some human control is possible
+Two-tier regulatory approach: completely prohibit weapons systems where human control is impossible, while regulating systems that maintain certain types of human control

 Thought provoking comments